covidincustody/data-transparency-cpra/README.md

 The second component generates visualizations of the transparency scores by data category - COVID-19 cases, vaccinations, etc.

 # Instructions
 Download repository and modify run.py file to reflect the appropriate read and write paths.
-Execute file as ``python3 run.py``
+Execute file as ``python run.py``